ziad500/news-app/README.md

 # Egyption News App
 ### Mobile Application and desktop to browse all exclusive news from all Egyptian news sites with option to search for any Egyptian or International news.

+## Featues:
+- User Can View Several Types of News.
+- intract with News

 ## Implementation:
 -Bloc